raffll/yampt/README.md

 ```
 Now you can merge these dictionaries into one file.
 Important thing is order, just like in game.
 ```
-yampt.exe --merge -f Morrowind.dic Tribunal.dic Bloodmoon.dic
+yampt.exe --merge -d Morrowind.dic Tribunal.dic Bloodmoon.dic
 ```
 Here you have one Merged.dic.
 This is your base dictionary.

 ## Converting esm/esp

-### Simply:
 ```
 yampt.exe --convert -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"
 ```
-### If you want to add dialog topic names to not converted INFO strings (without this, most English plugins are not playable in your native language):
+### If you want to add dialog topic names to not converted INFO strings
 ```
 yampt.exe --convert --with-dial -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"
 ```
+Without this, most English plugins are not playable in your native language.
 Because of limitation of Morrowind engine, INFO string can only have 512 bytes, but more is ok in game.
 This can generate warnings in TES CS and records are read only.

-### And if you want to convert only CELL and DIAL records (with adding dialog topic names to INFO)
+### If you want to convert only CELL and DIAL records
 ```
 yampt.exe --convert --safe -f "C:\path\to\Morrowind\Data Files\Plugin.esp" -d "Merged.dic"
 ```